John Bryan Ward-Perkins

-John Bryan Ward-Perkins, CMG CBE FBA (3 February 1912 – 28 May 1981) was a British Classical architectural historian and archaeologist, and director of the British School at Rome.
+John Bryan Ward-Perkins, CMG CBE FBA (3 February 1912 – 28 May 1981) was a British classical archaeologist and academic, specialising in ancient Rome.
+He served as director of the British School at Rome from 1946 to 1974.

 Family and early life

 John Bryan Ward-Perkins was born on 3 February 1912 in Bromley, Kent, the eldest son of Bryan Ward-Perkins, a British civil servant in India, and Winifred Mary Hickman.
 He attended Winchester College and New College, Oxford, graduating in 1934.
 He was awarded the Craven travelling fellowship at Magdalen College, which he used to study archaeology in Great Britain and France.

 Career

 Ward-Perkins served as assistant under Sir R. E. Mortimer Wheeler (1890–1976) from 1936 to 1939 at the London Museum.
 There he wrote a catalogue of the museum's collection.
 During these years he was also involved in the excavation of a Roman villa near Welwyn Garden City.
 In 1939 he became chair of archaeology at the Royal University of Malta.

 During the Second World War, Ward-Perkins saw military service in the British Royal Artillery in North Africa.
 He was assigned to protect the sites of Leptis Magna and Sabratha.
 There he gained an intimate knowledge of Tripolitania and its Roman ruins.
 After the war he was appointed as director of the Allied sub-commission for monuments and fine arts in Italy.

 In 1946 he accepted the position of Director of the British School at Rome.
 He maintained a scholarly interest in North Africa, largely because excavation work in Italy remained impossible.
 When peninsular excavations in Italy did resume, Ward-Perkins obtained aerial photographs from RAF reconnaissance of Italy, to map out excavations.
 He remained at the British School in Rome until his retirement in 1974.

 In the 1950s his interest focused on the technical aspects of Roman construction and resulted in The Shrine of St Peter and the Vatican Excavations (1956) and David Talbot Rice's The Great Palace of the Byzantine Emperors (1958).
 In 1963 Ward-Perkins revived the stalled publication project of the Corpus signorum imperii Romani, a body of Roman sculpture held in collections throughout the world.
 He served as visiting professor in numerous institutions, including New York University (1957) and as Rhind Lecturer in Edinburgh in 1960.
 In 1970 he wrote the Roman section of the prestigious Pelican History of Art volume on Etruscan and Roman architecture, co-authored with Axel Boëthius.
 His students included the art historian Roger Ling, archaeologist Timothy W. Potter, and ancient historian Barri Jones.
 Photographs contributed by Ward-Perkins to the Conway Library are currently being digitised by the Courtauld Institute of Art, as part of the Courtauld Connects project.

 Ward-Perkins was elected to the American Philosophical Society in 1981.